-Existing human rights mechanisms do not adequately protect the rights of older women and men.
+Existing human rights treaties and conventions do not adequately address this discrimination or protect our rights in older age.

-- National legislation and policies that reduce age discrimination and protect the rights of older women and men.
+- National legislation and policies that prohibit age discrimination and protect human rights in older age.

 - Our submissions of evidence, presentations and facilitation of older people's participation in the UN Open-ended Working Group on Ageing has helped convince Member States that there are significant gaps in the protection of older people's rights.

 - The UN Special Rapporteurs on extrajudicial, summary or arbitrary executions, on the right to health and on human rights and extreme poverty have included our recommendations on older people's rights in their reports to the Human Rights Council.